 Opened in May 2017, Storyhouse is a library, theatre and cinema.
-It is one of the country’s most successful cultural buildings, with one million customers in its first year.
+Storyhouse had one million visits in its first year.
 The building was formally opened by Her Majesty the Queen and The Duchess of Sussex, on 14 June 2018.

 The pioneering new library within Storyhouse, where members of the community work alongside city librarians, boasts the longest opening hours of any UK public library and is open every day until 11pm.
 Storyhouse offers over 2,000 activities each year for local marginalised groups, including autism friendly colouring sessions, sewing groups for refugees and regular classes for isolated and older communities.